Zonites santoriniensis

 Zonites santoriniensis is an extinct species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Zonitidae.

 Zonites santoriniensis is considered to be extinct.
 It went extinct during the Minoan Eruption.

+Description

+The altitude of the shell varies between 17 mm and 23 mm; its diameter between 25 mm and 37 mm.

 Distribution

 This species was endemic to Cyclades Islands, Greece.